ReactiveX/RxKotlin/README.md

 # Kotlin Adaptor for RxJava

 Kotlin has support for SAM (Single Abstract Method) Interfaces as Functions (i.e. Java 8 Lambdas).
-So you could use Kotlin in RxJava whitout this adaptor
+So you could use Kotlin in RxJava without this adaptor

 ```kotlin
 Observable.create(OnSubscribeFunc<String> { observer ->